This article details common problems encountered with the MSMQ Transport and how to resolve them.

 All the machines must have their own unique QMId.
 If two or more machines share the same QMId, only one of those machines can successfully send and receive messages with MSMQ.
 Which machine works changes in a seemingly random fashion.

-The primary reason for machines ending up with duplicate QMIds is the cloning of virtual machines from a common Windows image without running the recommended Sysprep tool.
+The primary reason machines end up with duplicate QMIds is cloning virtual machines from a common Windows image without running the recommended Sysprep tool.

 If there are two or more machines with the same QMId, reinstall the MSMQ feature to generate a new QMId.